waybyte/example-uart/README.md

-# Logicrom SDK - UART example
+# Logicrom OpenCPU SDK - UART example

 ## How to build